- University grading system

 - Report of final grades policy

 Scholastic standing is determined by the grade point system.
 Grade points are used to determine an official scholastic average for each student.
 A semester grade point average is calculated by dividing the grade points earned by the number of credits attempted that semester.
 The cumulative average is the total number of grade points earned divided by the total number of credits attempted.
+GPAs are not rounded; they are truncated at two digits and a zero is added as the third digit for all students.

-Note: UWL grade point averages are determined only by grades in UWL courses.
+UWL grade point averages are determined only by grades in UWL courses.
 Probationary status and grade point deficiencies of students already matriculated at UWL may not be improved by enrolling in courses at other institutions.

 Effective January 1994, the university adopted a seven-step grading scale with point values assigned as follows: